Simple-Robotics/proxsuite-nlp/README.md

 # proxsuite-nlp: a package for nonlinear optimization on manifolds

-**proxsuite-nlp** is a C++14 library, implementing a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds, as well as some modelling tools.
+**proxsuite-nlp** is a C++ library, implementing a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds, as well as some modelling tools.

 ## Installation